On the trail of Jamie & Claire – Rabbie’s Outlander 4 Day TourHighlights:

-Join us on Outlander adventure, designed especially for fans of all things Jamie & Claire.
+Join us on Outlander adventure, designed especially for the fans of all things Jamie & Claire.

 Your tour does not include accommodation in the price.
 By giving you a choice of accommodation it allows you to manage your budget.
 We stay in smaller places where you will feel closer to the local people.
 This also means you help to sustain the communities you visit in the long term.
 Choose from either a hotel, B&B or a hostel and we will book it for you.
 We will always do our very best to satisfy your personal requirements and have an amazing track record for providing our customers with the best quality accommodation available.
 We do advise that single supplements usually apply, particularly during peak season when double/twin room rates are charged for sole occupancy .Please note that whilst Rabbie’s will try and place single travellers into the same accommodation, this may not be possible due to availability and the time of each individual reservation.

 The accommodation we use will be dispersed around various towns and villages, usually not more than a 10-15 minute walk from the centre.
 There are occasions however when this can be increased to 20-30 minutes.
 Taxis are available for a small fee if necessary.
 If you have access needs or specific requirements please let us know when booking.
 Late bookings and/or peak season may limit the choice and location of available accommodation.

 Whilst on tour your driver/guide will drop you off at your pre booked accommodation* and pick you up each morning.

 *Please note that if your accommodation has already been booked by Rabbie’s, as per your initial request, there will be a surcharge for any amendments, and are entirely at our discretion.
 Changes to accommodation cannot be guaranteed and are subject to availability.
 A minimum of £5.00 will apply increasing to a maximum of £20.00 dependent on the length of the tour.